fabrikschleichach/BEXIS2_Documents/Manuals/Create a Data Structure/Manual.md

 If the *Optional* checkbox is selected, the variable/column of your tabular data can have empty entries.

 You can also define a placeholder for missing values.
-Their might be one by default, but you can adjust it and add more.
+Their might be one by default, but you can adjust it and add more.Cancel changes

 ![Define variables](https://github.com/BEXIS2/Documents/raw/master/Manuals/RPM/Images/missing_values.png)